Sunday, January 25, 2026

 2 tablespoons oil (peanut, avocado or garlic infused olive)

-1 medium onion halved and sliced thin
+1 medium red onion halved and sliced thin

 1 tablespoon fresh ginger, minced